-As a matter of course all directors attend the AGM and are available to respond to shareholder queries.
+All directors are required to attend the AGM and are available to respond to shareholder queries.
 Directors not attending submit apologies to the chairman before the AGM.

-The AGM meeting invitation includes the partner of the external auditors.
+The AGM meeting invitation includes the partner of the external auditor.
 Ordinarily the partner will attend the meeting.
-Shareholders, including minorities, are treated equitably.
+Shareholders are treated equitably.
 All shareholders are minority shareholders in that no one shareholder (or defined grouping of shareholders) exerts an absolute control over the group, its directors or its management.

-The results of the AGM are posted on the group's website and on SENS.
+The results of the AGM are posted on SENS and the group's website.
 Minutes are held by the company secretary and are available upon request.